Anthony-Quispilaya/Data_Visualization/README.md

 ---

 ### **Essential Question**
-**"Does poor air quality increase the rate of respiratory illnesses in U.S. cities?"**
+**"Is there a correlation between diminished air quality and respiratory illness rates across U.S. urban areas?"**

 ---